-Many Poling Group customers have worked with Alexander Hasbach, Vice-President of ASM-Hasbach.
+Many Poling Group customers have worked with Alexander Hasbach, President of ASM-Hasbach.
 But they may not realize that Alexander continues as the fourth generation in a Hasbach family tradition of machine design and engineering excellence.

 The original family business actually began in 1898 in the city of Bergisch Gladbach, located in the Cologne/Bonn region of Germany.
 Alexander’s great-grandfather, Wilhelm Hasbach, began production by specializing in heavy machinery fabrication.